Amir-Arsalan/Neural-Networks/README.md

-# Neural Networks with Theano
+# Neural Networks implementation with Theano